Who We Are

-Dr. Alan Hamlet, Co-Chair of SC2, is an assistant professor in the Department of Civil and Environmental Engineering and Earth Sciences at the University of Notre Dame.
+Dr. Alan Hamlet is an assistant professor in the Department of Civil and Environmental Engineering and Earth Sciences at the University of Notre Dame.
 He was formerly at the University of Washington and part of the Climate Impacts Group an internationally recognized interdisciplinary research group studying the impacts of natural climate variability and global climate change (“global warming”).
 He has been working in the Skagit on climate issues since 2001 with a main focus on climate variability, climate change scenarios, hydrology, water resources, and human and natural systems.
 His main area of expertise is hydrology. detailed biography here >

 Dr. Correigh Greene is a population ecologist with the National Marine Fisheries Service’s Northwest Fisheries Science Center in Seattle.
 His work focuses on the population dynamics of estuary-dependent species and Pacific salmon, including the influence of climate on juvenile outmigrations and adult returns.
 His climate research started in 2003 as he examined the relative influence of winter floods compared to other environmental factors on adult return rates. detailed biography here >

 Dr. Ed Connor is an aquatic ecologist at Seattle City Light.
 He currently serves as the City of Seattle’s endangered fish recovery and research coordinator for the Skagit River basin.
 Dr. Connor’s expertise includes aquatic ecology, salmonid life history and behavior, population modeling, hydrological and water quality modeling, and fluvial geomorphology.
 He began work on the impacts of climate change in the Skagit River watershed in 2001. detailed biography here >